GSA/digitalgov.gov/content/posts/2014-08-12-heat-mapping-case-study-epa-gov-homepage.md

 url: /2014/08/12/heat-mapping-case-study-epa-gov-homepage/
 date: 2014-08-12 11:00:17 -0400
 title: 'Heat Mapping Case Study: Epa.gov Homepage'
 summary: 'Most people relate the term &ldquo;heat map&rdquo; with something they see during the weather forecast on the nightly news, those colorful maps that vividly illustrate how hot it&rsquo;s going to be during an impending heat wave.
-The word &#8220;heat map&#8221; may not&nbsp;usually&nbsp;however, conjure up images of a widely used Web usability tool; but for those'
+The word &#8220;heat map&#8221; may not usually however, conjure up images of a widely used Web usability tool; but for those'
 authors:
   - georgia-gallavin
 categories: